cvmfs/docker-graphdriver/daemon/README.md

 happening and to debug any error.

-Make sure that the user is able to start a cvmfs transaction and that is able to communicate with docker, anyway this errors should be pretty self evidentds in the logs.
+Make sure that the user is able to start a cvmfs transaction and that is able to communicate with docker, anyway this errors should be pretty self evident in the logs.

 The above command is quite cheap, it avoids to convert an images that is